f0e/hlae-configs/readme.md

 | blur    | hlae_vm_blur.cfg | game, viewmodel             |
 | regular | hlae_adv.cfg     | game, depth, viewmodel, hud |

 You can create your own configs by copying one of these defaults and modifying the streams.
+If you add new streams, make sure to also reset them inside `hlae__base.cfg`.

+## usage

+`exec` the config you want to use, then type `commands` for a list of available commands.

+You can use the numpad arrow keys to traverse the demo, and press <kbd>o</kbd> to start/stop recording.

+Recordings will save to your CS:GO game directory inside the `untitled_rec` folder.
+You can change this by adding `mirv_streams record name "[path]"` to your movie config.

+Each stream recording save to its own folder with the game audio separate.
+You can automatically combine these videos with the game audio by using the provided [create videos.bat](/create%20videos.bat) script.
+Just place it inside your HLAE recording folder (untitled_rec) and run it.

-# configuration
+## configuration

 Recording settings are adjustable inside `hlae__settings.cfg`.
 See [settings](#settings) for explanations on what each setting does.